sagemathinc/cocalc/notes/final_push.md

  [ ] (1:00?) add a way to self-report donation (get recorded in database)

+ [ ] (1:00?) default git creds based on project owner cred. (?); also I had a weird issue with "git config" command not found.

  [ ] (1:30?) ability to delete projects.

  [ ] (1:30?) ability to change repo to be private.